rawanalkurd/Personalization-Framework-Datasets/README.md

 # Personalization-Framework-Datasets

-This repo includes exemplary Datasets designed based on our proposed personalization framework.
+This repo includes exemplary datasets designed based on our proposed personalization framework.

 List of Datasets: